wbamberg/idl-reference/docs/nsIMIMEInputStream.md

 Adds an additional header to the stream on the form "name: value".
 May
 not be called once the stream has been started to be read.
-@param name   name of the header
-@param value  value of the header

 #### Parameters ####